-- 1. Distinguishing between a solute and solvent in a solution. - 2.
-Distinguishing between the different types of solutions: saturated, unsaturated, and supersaturated. - 3.
+- 2. Distinguishing between the different types of solutions: saturated, unsaturated, and supersaturated. - 3.
 Demonstrating the effect of a solute on the freezing point of the solvent. - 4.
-Demonstrating the effect of a solute on the osmotic process by examining the flow of substances through a membrane.
+Demonstrating the effect that a solute has on the osmotic process by examining the flow of substances through a membrane.

-Competency 8: The student will demonstrate knowledge of the properties of acids, bases, and salts by:
+Competency 8: the student will demonstrate knowledge of the properties of acids, bases, and salts by: